filipecouto/cleansheets/readme.txt

 The 'scripts' folder contains executable files that can be used to perform important tasks of the project.

 Scripts with the .sh extension are to be used in Linux and Mac OS.
 Scripts with the .bat extension are to be used in Windows.
 Attention: You should always maintain the scripts up-to-date!

+You should install Graphviz (http://www.graphviz.org/) in your computer to be able to generate all type of diagrams in javadoc!

 One of the first tasks is to generate technical documentation and study it.
 For that you should do: